CorentinWicht/TimeFreq/README.md

 ## Getting Started

-When on the [TimeFreq startup page](https://github.com/CorentinWicht/TimeFreq), start by clicking on `Code` on the top right of the screen and then `Download ZIP` to download the whole repository (alternatively you can also clone it).
+When on the [TimeFreq startup page](https://github.com/CorentinWicht/TimeFreq), start by clicking on `↓ Code` on the top right of the screen and then `Download ZIP` to download the whole repository (alternatively you can also clone it).
 Then, you will need to run the scripts **in the following order**:

 ```